John Muir Charter School

 John Muir Charter School at the San Luis Obispo CCC offers corpsmembers an educational program that makes a positive impact in the lives of our students, as well as the community.

-Finally and most importantly, at our two sites we attempt to expose our students to a positive educational experience.
-We do this by giving them a say in how their learning takes place and by fostering a safe and respectful place for them to learn.
-Many of our students have always associated learning with failure, ridicule, boredom and frustration.
-Changing these students' perspective on education can affect their futures in a powerful way.
+JMCS San Luis Obispo exposes our students to a positive educational experience by allowing them a say in how their learning takes place and by fostering a safe and respectful environment in which to learn.
+Many of our students have negative past associations with learning; we've found that changing these perspectives on education can affect their futures in a powerful way.

 Staff